St Andrew's Church, Kowloon: History

 The idea of building an Anglican church in Kowloon was first suggested in 1897 but no progress was made until 1904, when Sir Catchick Paul Chater financed the construction.
 The chosen site was next to a large garden area owned by Sir Paul, covering the area between Robinson Road (now Nathan Road) and Austin Road.

 The church was designed by Alfred Bryer of Messrs.
 Leigh & Orange.
 Work began in November 1904 and was completed in 1906.
 The church was consecrated on 6 October 1906.

 The Old Vicarage was finished in 1909.

 In 1913, a close relationship began with the Diocesan Girls' School, which moved to 1 Jordan Road.

 The war years from 1914 to 1918 were difficult for the church because many of its members came from the military bases on Kowloon and had to leave for duty elsewhere.
 The church was barely able to survive financially.

 From 1942 to 1944, the congregation of All Saints Mong Kok used St Andrew's for services as their church was used as a rice store.
 They were allowed back to All Saints in late 1944 and took much of the furniture from St Andrew's with them, saving it from destruction when the main church building was turned into a Shinto shrine early in 1945.

 The church organised its first Sunday school in 1947.

 The Lych Gate and steps were added in 1954 to mark the 50th anniversary of the laying of the church foundation stone.

 In 1978, St Andrew's Christian Centre (a 6-storey building that includes apartments, offices and a hall) was opened.

 St Andrew's Church planted Resurrection Church (Sai Kung) in 1983 and Shatin Church in 1990.

 In 1997, St Andrew's held special services on the Sunday before the handover of Hong Kong to China.
 The morning service “Our Transition and Hope” was broadcast on the BBC World Service.
 In the evening there was a reconciliation service with local Chinese churches.

 In 2006, the centenary refurbishment of the church received an Award of Merit from the UNESCO Asia-Pacific Awards for Cultural Heritage Conservation.
 The church was praised for "a thorough conservation approach which sought to fully understand the building's significance and deterioration process before proposing solutions".

 In 2009, the church launched its “2020Vision” which led to the construction of the "Life Centre", a new building at the foot of the hill, facing onto Nathan Road.
 Construction began in 2010 and was completed in 2015.
 The Life Centre houses a large auditorium and multi-purpose rooms, with a landscaped garden above.
 The design won a Merit Award from the American Institute of Architects Hong Kong Chapter in 2011.

+in 2021, a funeral service was held for TVB actor Liu Kai Chi.